PandoraPay/go-pandora-pay/docs/api.md

 #### wallet/private-transfer

-Creating private transfer `curl http://127.0.0.1:5230/wallet/create-trasfer?&user=username&pass=password`
+Creating private transfer `
+curl -X POST  \
+-H 'Content-Type: application/json'  \
+-d '{ "user": "user", "pass": "pass", "data": { "payloads": [ {"sender":  "PANDDEVAAaBVqiVyecV\u003cysBwcT\u003cGRkIHPBdbHZ9hwaS4wfV4xKYAQAPLjdy",  "recipient":  "PANDDEVABjp7xeB<oGlMe5PdvIq7oGhUq3iquvERZS3<Ax6CCzqAABnVMdN",  "amount": 100 }] }, "propagate": true }' http://127.0.0.1:5232/wallet/private-transfer
+`

 **WARNING!** When creating a private transfer, the balance must be decrypted for signing.
 The decryptor is a making brute force trying all possible balances starting from 0.
 If you have more than 8 decimals values, it could take even a few minutes to decrypt the balance is case it was changed.